swiyu-admin-ch/didtoolbox-java/README.md

 - **Multiple DIDs**: If you create multiple DIDs, please make sure to rename the `.didtoolbox` directory (or move/rename the files) after each creation run.
 The DID-Toolbox will prevent you from overwriting existing key pairs by accident and abort with an error.
 - **Security**: Keep your private keys secure.
 Do not share them or expose them in unsecured environments.
 - **Credentials file (e.g. in case of using Securosys Primus HSM):** Keep such files safely stored on the file system.
-Alternatively, you may also fallback to a system user environment, instead.
+Alternatively, you may also fall back to a system user environment, instead.

 ## Missing Features and Known Issues